 and what follows, to the end of al-Ghazzali's discussion on singing.

-However, since singing is in many cases is associated with drinking parties and night clubs, many scholars have declared it to be haram or at least makruh.
-They state that singing constitutes that kind of idle talk which is mentioned in the ayah,
+However, since singing in many cases is associated with drinking parties and nightclubs, many scholars have declared it to be haram or at least makruh.
+They state that singing constitutes that kind of idle talk that is mentioned in the ayah,

 And among the people is the one who buys idle talk (at the expense of his soul) in order to lead (people) astray from the path of Allah without knowledge, holding it in mockery; for such there will be a humiliating punishment.
 (Quran 31:6)